Front facing camera on the Samsung Galaxy S23 Plus

 One area where the Galaxy A32 struggles is in the display.
 It’s 6.4 inches and Super AMOLED, but the resolution is lower than mid-range and high-end models.
 For most people, it’s not a problem, but you may notice it if you’re used to something with higher specs.

-As mentioned, the Galaxy A32 costs only $280.
-That’s a great price for a budget phone with 5G connectivity, and the device will still get Samsung’s four years of updates.
+The Galaxy A32's price tag is great for a budget phone with 5G connectivity, and the device will still get Samsung's four years of updates.

 Samsung Galaxy A32

-For under $300, you can get a competent Samsung phone!
+For around $300, you can get a competent Samsung phone.
 With a 5,000mAh battery and three cameras, this phone will last all day and do what you need it to do.

 Best Samsung Phone for Battery Life: Galaxy S23 Ultra